Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-custom-eleventy-filter.md

 });
 ```

-That makes sure the first two elements are cut from the array since we already assigned them to their variables.
+That ensures the first two elements are cut from the array since we already assigned them to their variables.

 ## Adding multiple arguments

-We can of course, also send multiple arguments to our Eleventy Filter.
+We can, of course, also send multiple arguments to our Eleventy Filter.

 ```js
 {% set postListItems = collections.posts | filteredPosts(0, 2) %}